nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 2. The methods will prompt weight input from the user and throw exceptions if the weight is not an integer, is `Infinity`, is `NaN` or is negative.

-3. If weight input is greater than 10000kg (*soft limit*), the user will be prompted with a confirmation message.
+3. If weight input is greater than 10000 kg (*soft limit*), the user will be prompted with a confirmation message.

 4. If the user enters `n` or `no`, the input weight prompt will loop until the user inputs a valid number.